quantidexyz/levr-sdk/docs/architecture.md

 - **Better Performance** - Fewer requests, better caching
 - **Type Safety** - Full TypeScript support
 - **Easy to Use** - Simple hook API

-This architecture makes it impossible to have stale data or incomplete refetches, while providing the best possible performance.